-- Setting up the space heating/cooling system

-- Setting up an auxiliary heat source for space heating

-- Setting up the domestic hot water tank

-- Setting up the power consumption control

-- Setting up an external temperature sensor
+- Setting up the space heating/cooling system - Setting up an auxiliary heat source for space heating - Setting up the storage tank - Setting up the power consumption control - Setting up an external temperature sensor - Setting up a bivalent heat source for domestic hot water and space heating

-Certain types of fan coil units -in this document referred to as "heat pump convectors"-, are able to receive input of the indoor unit operation mode cooling or heating (see "9.3.9 To connect the space cooling/heating ON/OFF output" [\triangleright 120] for main zone and additional zone.
-For these inputs and outputs there are Field IO connections (see "9.1.6 Field IO connections" [\triangleright 98]) where you can choose which terminal pins you want to use) and/or to send output of the heat pump convector thermostatic condition.
-See addendum book for optional equipment for correct reference (main zone: X42M/6 and X42M/7; for additional zone: X42M/6 and X42M/3).
+Certain types of fan coil units -in this document referred to as "heat pump convectors"-, are able to receive input of the indoor unit operation mode cooling or heating (see "9.3.9 To connect the space cooling/heating ON/OFF output" [\triangleright 131] for main zone and additional zone.
+For these inputs and outputs there are Field IO connections (see "9.1.6 Field IO connections" [\triangleright 106]) were you can choose which terminal pins you want to use) and/or to send output of the heat pump convector thermostatic condition.
+See addendum book for optional equipment for correct reference (main zone: X43M/4 and X43M/5; for additional zone: X43M/4 and X43M/1).